moritzheiber/hugo-blog-website/content/post/creating-a-solid-docker-base-image.md

 We have built a solid, small and efficient Docker container image together which is capable of running pretty much any Java application you throw at it.
 Of course, there are edge cases for which you will have to adapt the configuration, but the general ideas behind it, starting small, growing carefully, using secure sources for building your image, are transcending these probable changes.

-Once you realize that a Docker container shouldn't be anything else but a barebones, single-process container for your application you can start focussing on just the essentials without having to care about any of cruft that's usually pulled in alongside regular setup routines.
+Once you realize that a Docker container shouldn't be anything else but a bare bones, single-process container for your application you can start focussing on just the essentials without having to care about any of cruft that's usually pulled in alongside regular setup routines.

 ## A few simple guidelines